Follow Gorka Espiau on the Web: personal blog | Twitter

 Second round table on "L’innovation municipale : recherches et concepts."
 Discussion led by Richard Shearmur (School of Urban Planning, McGill), with Guy Chiasson (Centre de recherche sur le développement territorial, UQO), Marie-José Fortin (Développement régional et territorial, UQAR), Dany Fougères (Département d'histoire, UQAM) and Diane-Gabrielle Tremblay (Research Chair of Enjeux socio-organisationnels de l’économie du savoir, TELUQ).

-(From left to right: 1.
+(From left to right - first line: 1.
 Gorka Espiau 2.
-Bernard Sévigny and Peter Trent 3.
-Michel Angers and Bernard Sévigny 4.
+Bernard Sévigny and Peter Trent.
+Second line: 1.
+Michel Angers and Bernard Sévigny 2.
 The public listening to Mr.Trent)

 Conferences and Teaching